stuntrally/stuntrally3/docs/EditorExportRoR.md

 6. Go to first tab (Warnings).
 Press **Export**.
    It can take few seconds.
 At end there will be log of what was done.
    Check it for warnings (orange or red).
    If it went well (and sr packs are present if used) then you can start this track in RoR.

 7. Test track in RoR.
 Things could look or be wrong.

-8. If so, go back to SR3 editor Gui, on Export tab, and **Track** subtab.
+8. If so, go back to SR3 editor Gui, on Export tab, and **Track** or Road subtabs.
    Adjust if needed.
 Press Save there.
 Export, test and repeat if needed.
    For example, often adjusted:
    - Road terrain layer, check look on Layers tab (alt-T).